Claude Sonnet 4.5 vs Grok-3

 Where can I run Claude Sonnet 4.5 and Grok-3?

 Claude Sonnet 4.5 is available on Microsoft Foundry, Anthropic, Snowflake Cortex, GCP Vertex AI, and AWS Bedrock.
-Grok-3 is available on OpenRouter, xAI Console, and Chutes AI.
+Grok-3 is available on OpenRouter, xAI Console, Chutes AI, and Microsoft Foundry.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing